LIMLabSWC/workflows/bg_viz_pipeline/README.md

 For each registered subject folder created by Phase 1:
 1. Open the subject in `napari` using your brainrender/segmentation workflow.
 2. Add probe tracks/injections.
-3. Save back into the subject’s `segmentation/` folder in the locations expected by the Python visualizers:
+3. Save back into the subject's `segmentation/` folder in the locations expected by the Python visualizers:
    - `segmentation/atlas_space/tracks/*.npy`
    - optional `segmentation/atlas_space/regions/*.obj`